-I wanted to write a piece on how you might go about getting a mortgage with assets because it’s something I am seeing more and more of and believe that trend will continue as the city regulator’s Mortgage Market Review (MMR) of 2014 continues to restrict what certain lenders and therefore borrowers can do.
+We are seeing more and more of this in recent years.
+At Enness, we believe that the trend of using personal assets in addition to income will continue as the city regulator’s Mortgage Market Review (MMR) of 2018 tighten up regulation in the aim to control affordability assessments and restrict what certain lenders and therefore borrowers can do.

-As a broker I think income will always be very important, vital even to any mortgage application.
-However there is difference between affordability based on income, and the overall credit worthiness of an application.
-In the right circumstances my view is the former should form part of the later and not be an exclusive assessment criteria.
-For example, if you are looking for a £500,000 mortgage on a property valued at £3,000,000, and have other assets in the background the risk to the bank is negligible.
-One could even argue it’s less risky than an application that relies solely on income where the client has no or little equity in the property and no savings to fall back on.
+For example, if you are looking for a £500,000 mortgage on a property valued at £3,000,000 and have other assets in the background, the risk to the bank is negligible.
+One could even argue it’s less risky than an application that relies solely on income where the client has no (or little) equity in the property and no savings to fall back on.

-With the context explained, I now want to go through how I can boost the mortgage available to you using your assets, not just your income.
+With the context explained, see below how we can boost the mortgage available to you using your assets, not just your income.
 They can be divided into four broad categories.

-Probably the most commonly used and widely known about, however it’s still worth mentioning as some clients of mine often don’t consider it.
-If you have one or more investment properties you may be able to draw equity from them.
-Here your earned income isn’t important, instead it’s the rental income or in some cases the rental market value that will determine what you can take.
-If you’re unsure of what you might be able to take out contact me directly at email@example.com.
+Probably the most commonly used and widely known.
+However, it’s still worth mentioning as some clients of mine often don’t consider it.
+If you have one or more investment properties, you may be able to draw equity from them.
+In this case, your earned income isn’t important.
+Instead, it’s the rental income – or in some cases the rental market value – that will determine what you can take.

 Stocks & Shares / Pension Funds

-Works exactly the same as stocks & shares, the only difference is private lenders will often lend a higher percentage of up to 75%-80% of the holding because cash is very stable and therefore lower risk to the lender.
+This works in just the same way as stocks & shares.
+The only difference is that private lenders will often lend a higher percentage of up to 75%-80% of the holding because cash is very stable and therefore lower risk to the lender.

 Fine Art / Jewellery

-Perhaps the least common but the principle is exactly the same as lending against any other asset.
-The lender will consult an expert in the relevant field for a valuation an offer an amount to be secured against it.
+Perhaps the least common, but the principle is exactly the same as lending against any other asset.
+The lender will consult an expert in the relevant field for a valuation and offer an amount to be secured against it.

-Hopefully this has given you some hope that you can put your total net worth to good use if you need finance, even if your income is relatively modest.
-I would also add some of my clients will use more than one of the asset types discussed, sometimes all four to secure the lending they need.
-This considered alongside any income my clients have means we can nearly always secure the amount they need and overcome the barriers MMR has imposed.
+We hope that this has demonstrated how it is possible to put your total net worth to good use if you need finance, even if your income is relatively modest.
+Some of our clients will use more than one of the asset types.
+In fact, some clients will use all four to secure the lending they need.